-RESOLUTION 62 (Rev. Dubai, 2014)
+RESOLUTION 62 (Rev. Buenos Aires, 2017)

 Measurement concerns related to human exposure to electromagnetic fields

-The World Telecommunication Development Conference (Dubai, 2014),
+The World Telecommunication Development Conference (Buenos Aires, 2017),

 recalling

 a) Resolution 72 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly, on measurement concerns related to human exposure to electromagnetic fields (EMF), which calls for close cooperation with the Directors of the other two Bureaux – Telecommunication Development Bureau (BDT) and Radiocommunication Bureau (BR) – to implement the Resolution in view of its importance to developing countries;